 Allison Maher Stern Snow Leopard Exhibit

-Meet big cats in the big city at the zoo’s newest exhibit.
+Meet big cats in the big city.
 A rugged evergreen habitat, complete with a rocky waterfall, replicates the critically endangered snow leopard’s home below the tree line in the mountains of Central Asia.

 What to See and DoGo nose-to-nose with big cats.